AckerlyXu/heima/articles/virtual-machines/windows/hero-role.md

     ![Screenshot showing the button to add a security rule](./media/hero-role/port-80.png)

-For more information about NSGs, inbound and outbound rules, see [Allow external access to your VM using the Azure Portal](nsg-quickstart-portal.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json)
+For more information about NSGs, inbound and outbound rules, see [Allow external access to your VM using the Azure portal](nsg-quickstart-portal.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json)

 ## Connect to the default IIS website
-1. In the Azure Portal, click **Virtual machines** and then select your VM.
+1. In the Azure portal, click **Virtual machines** and then select your VM.
 2. In the **Essentials** blade, copy your **Public IP address**.

     ![Screenshot showing where to find the public IP address of your VM](./media/hero-role/ipaddress.png)